-It was nearly a month to the day after I presented to a Life Science audience in Shanghai, China that I found myself before another set of Life Sciences industry professionals in Galway, Ireland.
-Intelsius was the presenting sponsor of the Irish Exporters Association’s Life Sciences Seminar and I was asked to address the impact of the new EU GDP Guidelines on design, qualification and validation of packaging systems.
+It was nearly a month to the day after I presented to a Life Science audience in Shanghai, China, that I found myself before another set of Life Sciences industry professionals in Galway, Ireland.
+Intelsius was the presenting sponsor of the Irish Exporters Association’s Life Sciences Seminar.
+I was asked to address the impact of the new EU GDP Guidelines on the design, qualification, and validation of packaging systems.

-After giving the audience a brief history of our company I then talked about the importance of the Life Sciences Industry in Ireland and what a valuable asset it is to the overall economy.
-According to the IDA Ireland, nine of the top 10 pharmaceutical companies have a location in Ireland and it was the fifth largest exporter of pharmaceuticals in the world in 2012.
+After giving the audience a brief history of our company, I then talked about the importance of the Life Sciences Industry in Ireland and its valuable asset to the overall economy.
+According to the IDA Ireland, nine of the top 10 pharmaceutical companies have a location in Ireland, and it was the fifth largest exporter of pharmaceuticals in the world in 2012.

-We were recently consulted on the subject of GDP for an article in the August issue of Pharmaceutical Manufacturing and Packaging Sourcer magazine.
+We were recently consulted on GDP for an article in the August issue of Pharmaceutical Manufacturing and Packaging Sourcer magazine.
 Alex Roskoss, European Head of Technical Services, provided a scientific/technical point of view, while Stephen Healy, Global Director of Sales, looked at the business development side.
-They debated a number of crucial questions.
+They debated several crucial questions.

-As is pointed out in the article, the new European Union (EU) Guidelines for Good Distribution Practices (GDP) do not seem to be a very interesting subject on the surface.
-However, if one looks a little deeper, it is a subject which affects all of us.
+As is pointed out in the article, the new European Union (EU) Guidelines for Good Distribution Practices (GDP) do not seem to be a fascinating subject on the surface.
+However, if one looks a little deeper, it is a subject that affects all of us.
 As I said in my presentation, “I assume everyone in this room takes an over-the-counter medicine or has a family member who does.
 Who doesn’t?
-This is why the new rules are so very important to everyone.”
+This is why the new rules are so fundamental to everyone.”

 How do the guidelines approach this issue?
 By using risk-based methodologies to evaluate the integrity of the supply chain.
 The bottom line is patient safety.
 These methodologies have two main goals within the supply chain: reduce the risk of drug damage by environmental exposures and reduce counterfeiting.